ImranCodeBug/codebug-documentviewer-pcf/README.md

 - Uses the WebAPI feature to query annotation (Note) records for an entity and renders them as clickable tags.
 - Downloads attachment content (base64) via the Dataverse Web API and triggers a browser download (`AnnotationService`).

+> **Note**
+	this PCF is for model driven app only. inside the `index.ts` you will see that it is trying to fetch the client Url and the record id in which the component is being hosted. **Possibly** neither is supported action within a PCF

 ## Development notes
 - React 16 is used (see [package.json](package.json)).